 On July 8, 1776, popular legend says the Liberty Bell rang to symbolize America’s independence from Great Britain.
-But many “facts” about the Bell, such as the 1776 ringing, are shrouded in mystery.
+But many “facts” about the Bell, such as its 1776 ringing, are shrouded in mystery.

 Here are some of the facts we do know about the Liberty Bell, and some theories to answer the other big questions about the Bell’s travels.